 Confession time:.
 I’ve been having a few problems remembering names.
 Now for someone, who used to be my immediate family’s reference point for names, that’s really scary.
 Then sometimes I find myself struggling to get the right word………and I admit I was even more scared.

-Is this the early onset of Alzheimer’s disease
+My fear: Is this the early onset of Alzheimer’s disease?
+I know I sound paranoid but……I’m not 🙂

 During my ‘research’ – Google and books, I found that the brain needs loads of exercise to stay fit.
 And as we grow older and more set in our ways, we tend to use our brains less!
 When we lose child-like wonder, and the curiosity of figuring out how things work, when we are afraid to try out new things and put our minds to the test – we are slowing letting ourselves go weak in the head!